MicrosoftDocs/CommunityToolkit/docs/maui/views/camera-view.md

 ## Basic usage

-The `CameraView` can be added to a a .NET MAUI application in the following way.
+The `CameraView` can be added to a .NET MAUI application in the following way.

 ### Including the XAML namespace